The best camping in Donnell Pond Public Reserved Land, ME

 14mi from Donnell Pond Public Reserved Land · 14 sites · Tents, RVs, Lodging

-*Camp will be winterized Oct 19th, no Glamper or bell tent.
-But you can still reserve a tent site, beach tenting or auto camping.
+*Campground will reopen Memorial Day weekend.
+Beach tenting is not open, please check back for an update, typically by end of June when the water levels are low enough.
 Founded in 2024, Wild Soul Serenity (WSS) is a 501(c)(3) nonprofit organization dedicated to helping others heal, reconnect, and thrive through the restorative power of nature and holistic wellness.
 Our mission is to create a sustainable sanctuary for Veterans, First Responders, creatives, and the broader community to experience mental, emotional, and spiritual renewal.
 WSS was born from a desire to serve and support others while building a sustainable, passive residual income model that reinvests into the land and the people it serves.
 Nestled in the wilderness near Acadia National Park, our off-the-grid campground merges rustic camping on a lake.
-Guests can unplug, realign, and reconnect with nature and themselves and receive services such as yoga, energy work, and bodywork in three ways: 1.
+If available we offer massage therapy, yoga, energy work, and bodywork, (to name a few) in three ways: 1.
 When campers request private sessions during their stay.
 2. When wellness professionals host ongoing services onsite.
 3. During WSS-hosted events that feature healing arts practitioners.
 Our event space will be available for rental and collaboration with local businesses, nonprofits, and community groups—so long as their purpose aligns with our values: promoting wellness, building connection, and supporting mental health through holistic means and nature's tranquility.
-Each year we will build on this wilderness campground to make this a place for many.
-For 2025 we have just a few campsites, some have platforms, some without.
+Each year we expand on this campground until it's full vision is a reality.
+For 2026 we have a few campsites, some have platforms, some without.
+The plan this year is to add a cabin, woodshed, bathroom and work on the trail system.
 Each campsite has a buffer of vegetation with the lake as a view, a fire pit and space to have more than one tent.
-There will be a camp style toilet; currently we are in motion to have a wooden privy built.
+There will be a camp style toilet.
 There's no running water, not much cell service, no electricity.
-Park at the main road and pull/carry your camping items into the woods.
+Park at the main road and bring your camping items into the woods.
 Your site will be labeled.
 Trash in, trash out.
-Firewood, camp owned canoe, and walk the beach (if low levels).
+Firewood for sale, camping gear for rent.
+Canoe and walk the beach (if low levels).
 Dog friendly: must be friendly, on a leash and please be mindful of dogs digging.
 Here we value the land, it's sanctuary and soil erosion prevention along the shoreline.
-There's a hangout at the entrance.
 Friends and Family Market on rte 1A is the closest resupply.

 Pets